jacobalberty/unifi-docker/README.md

 ## Multi-process container

-While micro-service patterns try to avoid running multiple processes in a container, the unifi5 container tries to follow the same process execution model intended by the original debian package and it's init script, while trying to avoid needing to run a full init system.
+While micro-service patterns try to avoid running multiple processes in a container, the unifi container tries to follow the same process execution model intended by the original Debian package and its init script, while trying to avoid needing to run a full init system.

 `dumb-init` has now been removed.
-Instead it is now suggested you include --init in your docker run command line.
+Instead it is now suggested you include `--init` in your `docker run` command line.
 If you are using docker-compose you can accomplish the same by making sure you use version 2.2 of the yml format and add `init: true` to your service definition.

 `unifi.sh` executes and waits on the jsvc process which orchestrates running the controller as a service.
 The wrapper script also traps SIGTERM to issue the appropriate stop command to the unifi java `com.ubnt.ace.Launcher` process in the hopes that it helps keep the shutdown graceful.

 ## Init scripts

-You may now place init scripts to be launched during the unifi startup in /usr/local/unifi/init.d to perform any actions unique to your unifi setup.
+You may now place init scripts to be launched during the unifi startup in `/usr/local/unifi/init.d` to perform any actions unique to your unifi setup.
 An example bash script to set up certificates is in `/usr/unifi/init.d/import_cert`.

 ## Certificate Support

-To use custom SSL certs, you must map a volume with the certs to /unifi/cert
+To use custom SSL certs, you must map a volume with the certs to `/unifi/cert`

 They should be named: